MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-the-cloud.md

 ```

-This configuration file is used to deploy Office to the group 1 users.
+This configuration file is used to deploy Office to the pilot group.
 Here's more detail on how the XML settings define what to install:

 |**Value**|**Description**|
 |:-----|:-----|